Vadskye/Rise/docs/standard_effects.md

       better at AOE.
 If the weapon damage dice were reduced but you still added full power, it would be worse for large weapons than for small weapons, which seems odd.
-Large weapons should generally be better for damage, including AOE, since small weapons are generally better for applying conditions and special effects.
+Large weapons should generally be better for damage, including AOE, since small weapons are generally better for applying debuffs and special effects.
   * Low: (weapon damage dice -2d) + (half power)
 * Non-strike-based attacks:
   * High: (1d8 + 1d per rank) + (power)